lemoncyb/flask-upload-multi/README.md

-# upload-multi-files-one-shot
+# flask-upload-zip
-Demo to upload multiple files by one shot
+Demo to upload zip files with flask